-CSFTL team members Laurel Frock and Jacky Eggleston presented alongside Sarah Haverstick of Goodbaby International this afternoon on a topic very near & dear to our hearts here at Car Seats for the Littles: Social Media’s Role in CPS Advocacy.
+CSFTL team members including Jacky Eggleston presented alongside Sarah Haverstick of Goodbaby International this afternoon on a topic very near & dear to our hearts here at Car Seats for the Littles: Social Media’s Role in CPS Advocacy.

 Now, I may be a bit biased since these ladies are not only my co-workers, but have also become my friends, but they really knocked it out of the park!

-Laurel did a phenomenal job of breaking down the vast realm of social media by discussing the most common and popular platforms (ie: Facebook, Twitter, Instagram, etc).
-Utilizing screen shots and other pictures, she gave everyone a crash course in the advantages and disadvantages of each as well as the who, what, where, when, how and whys of each platform so that attendees who are contemplating branching out to social media and who, perhaps weren’t familiar with each of these, now has a basic understanding of each.
+One topic was breaking down the vast realm of social media by discussing the most common and popular platforms (ie: Facebook, Twitter, Instagram, etc).
+Utilizing screen shots and other pictures, the CSFTL presentation team gave everyone a crash course in the advantages and disadvantages of each as well as the who, what, where, when, how and whys of each platform so that attendees who are contemplating branching out to social media and who, perhaps weren’t familiar with each of these, now has a basic understanding of each.